Proudly offering nationwide surveys and shipping for the UK

 Call: 01473 396 332 Email: [email protected]

 Sound insulation testing has many names.
-These include, sound proof testing, noise testing, acoustic sound testing, pre-completion testing and so on.
+These include, sound testing, soundproof testing, pre-completion testing and so on.
 This can be very confusing when you are new to this procedure.
-All these names mean the same thing, sound insulation testing.
-Below we explain what this is, when it is required and how to prepare for a sound test.
+However, they all mean the same thing, sound insulation testing.
+Below we explain what this is, when it is required and how to prepare for a test.

-Building Regulations Approved Document E (ADE 2003, as amended) applies to attached dwellings, flats or rooms-for-residential use.
-These can be new or converted dwellings in England and Wales.
-Tests are performed before completion, hence why it is also called Pre-Completion Testing (PCT).
+Building Regulations Approved Document E (ADE 2003, as amended) applies to new or converted dwellings, flats or rooms-for-residential use.
+Tests are performed on finished wall and /floors structures.
 This is the normal route to show compliance of how “soundproof” a building is.
-Meaning testing is required on the finished wall and / or floor structures.
-These tests apply to each type of separating wall and floor in the building.

-Before we attend to complete a sound test, it is vital that the rooms requiring testing are properly prepared.
+Before we attend, it is vital that the rooms requiring testing are properly prepared.
 As the state of the building can have a substantial impact on the results.
 See our ‘How to Prepare for A Sound Test’ guidance in the below FAQ section.

 When testing separating walls or floors, an airborne test is performed.
 We do this by placing a loudspeaker in the source room which produces a very high sound level.
 A level difference is recorded in the receiving room; either directly adjacent, above or below.
 This level difference is standardised to a reference value.
 The airborne result is a single number that can be compared to a performance standard.